mutantrobbyk/hoc-mini/README.md

     }
   }
   ```
 - Let's walk through what is happening here.
 First, we are grabbing the toggle object from props which we will have access to once we pass `AccordianMenu` into `withToggle`.
-Then, we have a click event on the first child `div` so when we click on it, the `handleChange` method from `withToggle` will be invoked and update the value of `toggle`.
+Then, we have a click event on the first child `div` so when we click on it, the `handleChange` method, from `withToggle`, will be invoked, and update the value of `toggle`.
 Below that, we are checking to see if the value of `toggle` is `truthy`, and if it is, we render a `div` for the body.
 Notice that between the body `div` tags we are rendering `props.childred`.  `props.children` refers to the elements between the opening and closing tags of the `AccordianMenu` component, when we use the component.
 - Create a new component by invoking `withToggle` and passing in `AccordianMenu`.
 This new component will be the `export default`.

 ### Solution